BoyangZhangPhD/BoyangZhangPhD.github.io/_pages/about.md

 ---

 I am an incoming tenure-track assistant professor in mechanical engineering at the [University of Louisiana at Lafayette](https://louisiana.edu/) starting August 2024.
 My research interests and expertise lie in robotics, cyber-physical systems, control theory, and optimization.

-I am actively recruiting M.S. and Ph.D. students.
+I am actively recruiting M.S. and Ph.D. students starting in Fall 2024/Spring 2025.
 More details on these _fully-funded_ graduate studentships can be found under the page "[**Opportunities**](https://boyangzhangphd.github.io/opportunities)".

 I earned a doctorate in Civil and Environmental Engineering and an M.S. degree in Electrical and Computer Engineering from [Duke University](https://duke.edu/), where I was fortunate to have esteemed professors, Drs.
 [Henri Gavin (Chair)](https://cee.duke.edu/faculty/henri-gavin), [Jerome Lynch](https://cee.duke.edu/faculty/jerome-lynch), [Earl Dowell](https://mems.duke.edu/faculty/earl-dowell), [Michael Zavlanos](https://mems.duke.edu/faculty/michael-zavlanos), and [Dennis Bernstein](https://aero.engin.umich.edu/people/bernstein-dennis/), on my dissertation committee.
 Prior to my time at Duke, I earned an M.Eng. degree (with highest distinction) from [Memorial University, Canada](https://www.mun.ca/) and a B.Eng. degree from [Tianjin University, China](https://www.tju.edu.cn/), both in Ocean and Naval Architectural Engineering.